 Low Blood Sugar (Hypoglycemia)

 Your blood sugar is considered low when it drops below 70 mg/dL.
-Immediate treatment for such low blood sugar levels is important.
-You can either eat food or take glucose tablets.
+Immediate treatment for low blood sugar levels is important.

 - blurry vision